 C Yes, German firms have the same exact issues and difficulties as U.S. firms.

-D No, many German firms are managed and owned by the same individual.
+D No, many German firms are publicly owned by the government and its citizens.

 Question #25